tahjudnoor/Object-Detection-Camera-System-for-Accident-Prevention-in-Foggy-Conditions/README.md

 # Object-Detection-Camera-System-for-Accident-Prevention-in-Foggy-Conditions
-A research-based intelligent vision system integrating infrared imaging, LiDAR, radar sensors, and AI algorithms to detect vehicles, pedestrians, and obstacles in dense fog, providing real-time predictive alerts for accident prevention.
+This repository contains research on an AI-driven object detection system designed to prevent accidents in foggy and low-visibility conditions.
+The study explores how infrared imaging, LiDAR, radar sensors, sensor fusion, and deep-learning models can work together to detect obstacles and alert drivers in real time.
+This project is research-only (prototype not built yet) and demonstrates how modern AI and advanced sensors can significantly reduce fog-related accidents.